Ruud14/Page-Manipulator/README.md

 - Choose 'JavaScript', 'CSS' or 'HTML'.
 - Create a new file by pressing 'new'.
 - Write your own code or get some from the examples [here](https://github.com/Ruud14/Page-Manipulator/tree/master/examples).
+- Press the manipulate button to test your code.
+- To make sure your code is run everytime you visit a specific page do the following:
+    - Put the urls of the websites in the 'active websites' input.
+    - Check the 'active' checkbox.

 - Button functionalities:
     - The 'Reload' Button:
         - Will Reload the current page.
     - The 'Active' checkbox:
-        - If on > The code will be run automatically on the pages specified in the 'Active websites' textarea.
+        - on > The code will be run automatically on the pages specified in the 'Active websites' textarea.
-        - If off > The code will only run when you press the 'Manipulate' button.
+        - off > The code will only run when you press the 'Manipulate' button.
     - The 'Active Websites' textarea:
         - You can specify the websites you want your code to run on here.
     - The 'Matching Pages' dropdown:
-        - If 'Exact' > The code will only run when the url of the page is exactly the same as one of the urls in the 'Active Websites' textarea.
+        - 'Exact' > The code will only run when the url of the page is exactly the same as one of the urls in the 'Active Websites' textarea.
+(Including slashes at the end!)
-        - If 'Recursive' > The code will also run on all sub-pages of the specified urls in the 'Active Websites'.
+        - 'Recursive' > The code will also run on all sub-pages of the specified urls in the 'Active Websites'.
     - The 'Position on page' dropdown (only with HTML):
-        - If 'Top' > The HTML will be added to the top of the page.
+        - 'Top' > The HTML will be added to the top of the page.
-        - If 'Bottom' > The HTML will be added to the bottom of the page.
+        - 'Bottom' > The HTML will be added to the bottom of the page.
-        - If 'Replace' > The html will replace the entire body HTML of the page.
+        - 'Replace' > The html will replace the entire body HTML of the page.
     - The 'Manipulate' or 'Update Manip.' button:
         - Injects the code into the page or updates the injection.
         - **This button also works when the 'Active' checkbox is unchecked.**